 Immediate first aid

 - D for danger.
-Ensure the player and any staff assisting are not in further danger for example from any game play still occurring.
+Ensure the player and any staff assisting are not in further danger for example from any gameplay still occurring.

-Once the above has been achieved then the next priority is to remove the player from the field, first checking for any neck or spinal cord injury.
+Once the above stages have been assessed, then the next priority is to remove the player from the field, but first checking for any neck or spinal cord injury.
 This may appear as tenderness in the neck, deformity, change in sensation in the arms or legs or if the patient complains of neck pain.
-If this is supected then they should not be moved until they have been immobilized in a brace.
+If this is suspected then they should not be moved until they have been immobilized in a brace.
 If the patient loses consciousness at any stage during or after the impact, then a neck injury should always be suspected until it can be discounted.